Skip to content

 Create an Agent from a plain dict config.

-Recognised keys: name, system_message, max_iterations, continuation_prompt.
+Recognised keys: name, system_message, max_iterations, continuation_prompt, final_answer_prompt.

 aimu.agents.SkillAgent dataclass

-SkillAgent(model_client: BaseModelClient, system_message: Optional[str] = None, name: Optional[str] = None, tools: list[Callable] = list(), max_iterations: int = 10, continuation_prompt: str = DEFAULT_CONTINUATION_PROMPT, reset_messages_on_run: bool = False, skill_manager: SkillManager = SkillManager())
+SkillAgent(model_client: BaseModelClient, system_message: Optional[str] = None, name: Optional[str] = None, tools: list[Callable] = list(), max_iterations: int = 10, continuation_prompt: str = DEFAULT_CONTINUATION_PROMPT, reset_messages_on_run: bool = False, final_answer_prompt: Optional[str] = None, deps: Optional[Any] = None, skill_manager: SkillManager = SkillManager())

 Bases: Agent